-In Study S3, one woman, who was treated for almost 24 weeks with MYFEMBREE following 12 weeks of relugolix monotherapy, sustained a tibia/fibula fracture from an unwitnessed fall that could be considered a low trauma fracture.
+In Study S3, two women sustained fractures after falling.
+One woman, who was treated for almost 24 weeks with MYFEMBREE following 12 weeks of relugolix monotherapy, sustained a tibia/fibula fracture and one who was treated for 104 weeks with MYFEMBREE, sustained a wrist fracture 144 days after she discontinued MYFEMBREE.
+The impact of BMD loss on long-term bone health and future fracture risk in premenopausal women is unknown.